instrumentisto/medea/mock/control-api/README.md

 ### `GET /callbacks`

-Returns list of all `Callbacks` that Control API mock server received from [Medea].
+Get list of all `Callback`s that [Control API] mock server received from [Medea].

 ### `GET /subscribe/{room_id}`

-Establish `WebSocket` connection, subscribing to all mutations applied to selected `Room`.
+Establish [WebSocket] connection, subscribing to all mutations applied to the selected `Room`.

-This way you can be notified whenever `Room` state is being updated using current instance of Control API mock server.
+This way you can be notified whenever the `Room` state is being updated using current instance of [Control API] mock server.
 This may be useful in case you are implementing `caller-responder` scenario, meaning that `caller` initiates a call, and `responder` is being notified about that.

-Currently it supports to kinds of events: `Created` and `Deleted`, that have following format:
+Currently, it supports two kinds of events (`Created` and `Deleted`) with the following format:

-#### 1. `Created` event:
+#### 1. `Created` event

 ```json
 {
   "method": "Created",